Technology in China

-Participants may choose to take their own cellphone to China if they desire.
+Volunteer participants will be given cellphones upon arrival in China.
 You will not be asked to sign a cellphone contract.
-You will receive a pay-as-you-go SIM card.
-China Horizons will provide you with the funds to set up your SIM card and an initial credit of minutes.
+You will receive a pay-as-you-go phone and a SIM card.
 Once the initial charge is depleted, you will be responsible for additional pay-as-you-go minutes.

 Sending text messages is the cheapest method of communicating within China.
 Minutes are reasonably priced if calls are placed within your city and province; however, calling from outside your province or calling someone in another province is more expensive.
 The cellphone company will deduct a very small service fee each month from your balance.